 Moo Shu Pork

-Moo Shu Pork is a dish from northern China that has been “Americanized” and become a Chinese takeout staple.
-In the traditional dish, thin strips of pork tenderloin are cooked with wood ear mushrooms, scrambled egg, scallions, ginger and cucumber, while the American version uses more vegetables such as cabbage, carrots and shiitake mushrooms all served in spring pancakes.
+Moo Shu Pork is a dish from northern China that has been “Americanized” and is now a staple on the menu of almost all American Chinese restaurants.
+In the traditional northern chinese dish, thin strips of pork tenderloin are cooked with wood ear mushrooms, scrambled eggs, green onions, bamboo shoots, fresh ginger and cucumber, while the American version uses more vegetables such as cabbage, carrots and shiitake mushrooms all served in thin pancakes.
 This recipe is a Paleo and Whole30 spin on the American version of Moo Shu Pork with lots of veggies in the filling, a thick homemade hoisin sauce and lettuce cups used in place of pancakes.

 - It’s a 30 minute meal: This is such a great weeknight meal because start to finish it takes just 30 minutes!
 That includes all of the time it takes to shred the cabbage, and that time can be reduced further by using store bought coleslaw mix

 - It’s so tasty!
-The veggie and pork mix is so simple but when paired with the thick hoisin sauce and fresh crunchy lettuce wraps….it’s a winning combination.
+The veggie and pork mixture is so simple but when paired with the thick hoisin sauce and fresh crunchy lettuce wraps….it’s a winning combination.

 - The filling reheats well: You can make the filling 1-2 days in advance and reheat it in a pan or the microwave before serving.